MUST-Deep-Learning/KnowIt/terminology.md

 time step to be two separate, usable events, i.e. belonging to different instances.
 Defining instances can be useful when trying to split your data based on subjects without test set leakage.

+> **IST index**: A prediction point specific 3-valued tuple where the first value indicates the instance to which the prediction point belongs, the second value indicates the slice to which the prediction point belongs, and the last value indicates the exact time step.

+---

 ## Model construction

 > **Architecture**: An untrained neural network.